 4 Slices Toasted Turkish Bread

-DirectionsDice onion and capsicum and add to a large saucepan on medium heat, along with garlic and oil.
+DirectionsDice onion and capsicum and add to a large frying pan on medium heat, along with garlic and oil.
 Cook until golden and add tomatoes, paprika, cayenne pepper, garlic salt and season to taste with salt and pepper.
 Stir to combine, add herbs, stir and allow to simmer for two minutes.
 Make four small wells in the tomato sauce and crack an egg in each one.
-Cover saucepan with a lid and let steam for 20-25 minutes or until eggs are cooked to your liking.
+Cover frying pan with a lid and let steam for 20-25 minutes or until eggs are cooked to your liking.
 Garnish with fresh parsley and serve with toasted Turkish bread.

 Remember to pin this recipe for later so you can come back to this yummy breakfast…